cowfish813/Carboncopies-Milestones-BE/README-BACKEND.md

         - "DRIVE_ID" part of the URL is the important part to parse out for backend consumption
     - the sheet is publicly accessible for anyone, regardless of affiliation with the organization

+# User Routes
+## HTTP Request: GET
+### Route localhost:5001/api/users/auth/google
+- Validates and allows login from carboncopies email accounts
+    - Route will redirect user to default google splash login page
+- Does not allow login from other email accounts
+    - Access blocked: milestones can only be used within its organization

+## HTTP Request: DELETE
+### Route localhost:5001/api/users/logout
+- End User Session

 # Env File Keys
 ## Neo4j Operations